 - Grade 316 stainless steel

-Whether you choose carbon or stainless steel for a railing system, you should take your application and total cost of ownership in consideration before deciding the material to be used, along with the following factors:
+Whether you choose carbon or stainless steel for a railing system, you should take your application and total cost of ownership into consideration before deciding the material to be used, along with the following factors:

 - The environment in which the railing system is to be placed,